5 people with four in traditional Peruvian clothing

 Through the DPhil, I learned critical thinking skills that have guided me in a variety of contexts.
 Because of the programme’s multidisciplinary approach to research and impact, I am equally comfortable engaging with academic, policy, and media audiences.

-Sam, DPhil student
+Sam, completed DPhil student

 Graduates of the DPhil in International Development have a strong track record in developing academic careers in universities and research institutions across the world.
 The department’s alumni now hold positions at the Universities of Oxford, Cambridge, Edinburgh, Leicester, London (LSE and SOAS) and Sussex in the UK, and at the Australian National University, Jawaharlal Nehru University, Dartmouth College, the Frankfurt School of Finance and Management, and the Universities of Hong Kong, Johannesburg, Leiden, Leuven, Melbourne, Peru, Port Harcourt, Rome, Roskilde, York (Canada), the Western Cape (South Africa) and the Witwatersrand (South Africa) overseas, among other institutions.